DmitriiDrugov/QA-Assistant/Readme.md

 ### Prompt Structure
 The prompt sent to the AI consists of two parts:
 - **System message:** Defines the AI as an IT support assistant.
-- **User message:** Contains the selected knowledge base chunk and the user’s question.
+- **User message:** Contains the selected knowledge base chunk and the userâ€™s question.

 ### Why This Structure Was Chosen
 - Clearly defines the role of the AI.